How many hours do you have in a day?

 - Between your work take a break and make sure to add time for a break in the calendar.

-- The revising stage: of a task takes longer or shorter than your time blocking adjust that time of the day.
+- The revising stage: if a task takes longer or shorter than your time block adjust that time of the day.

 You might be thinking timeboxing is similar to time blocking.
 But both are not equal,

-Time blocking and time boxing both involve strictly assign a certain amount of time but time blocking works on strictly assigning a certain amount of time and timeboxing works on limiting the time used to finish a task.
+Time blocking and timeboxing both involve strictly assigning a certain amount of time but time blocking works on strictly assigning a certain amount of time and timeboxing works on limiting the time used to finish a task.